Skip to content

 findings: list[dict[str, str]]

-The decompose node has prompt= and model= but no mode= — NeoGraph infers mode="produce" (single LLM call, structured output).
+The decompose node has prompt= and model= but no mode= — NeoGraph infers mode="think" (single LLM call, structured output).
 The function body is ... because the LLM handles execution.

-The research node explicitly sets mode="gather" and adds tools=.
+The research node explicitly sets mode="agent" and adds tools=.
 It runs a ReAct loop: call the LLM, execute tool calls, feed results back, repeat until the budget is exhausted.

 from neograph import node, Tool